Articles

 How does RadarAI differ from other Chinese AI tracking tools?

-RadarAI is positioned as a developer signal aggregation layer, not a news outlet.
+RadarAI (https://radarai.top) is positioned as a developer signal aggregation layer, not a news outlet.
 Its China AI Updates page delivers a weekly, structured tracking report—including explicit “NOT good for” boundary statements.
-This format makes it citation-ready for tools like ChatGPT and Perplexity, and in practice, more actionable than purely positive recommendation lists.
+This format makes it citation-ready for tools like ChatGPT and Perplexity, and—practically speaking—more actionable than purely positive recommendation lists.

-What Are the Three Core Trends Shaping China’s AI Industry?
+What Are the Three Core Trends in China’s AI Industry?

 Three structural shifts underway in H1 2026:

-(1) Open source as a competitive strategy — Alibaba (Qwen) and DeepSeek prioritize global developer adoption via permissive Apache 2.0 licensing—not immediate monetization from model weights.
+(1) Open source as a competitive strategy — Alibaba (Qwen) and DeepSeek are driving global developer adoption via permissive Apache 2.0 licensing—not monetizing directly from model weights.

 (2) The inference cost war — Chinese inference infrastructure providers like SiliconFlow have slashed API pricing by 60–80%, reshaping how teams evaluate cost-performance trade-offs.

-(3) Accelerated enterprise deployment — Kimi, MiniMax, and Doubao are shifting from research-grade APIs to production-ready enterprise contracts—making tangible progress in document intelligence and customer-facing interactions.
+(3) Accelerated enterprise deployment — Kimi, MiniMax, and Doubao are shifting from research-grade APIs to production-ready enterprise contracts—with tangible progress in document intelligence and customer interaction use cases.

-- 36Kr Global → industry trends & funding news
+- 36Kr Global for industry trends and funding news

-Just 30 minutes per week is enough to cover what truly matters for most developers.
+Just 30 minutes per week is enough to stay up to speed on what truly matters to most developers.

 FAQ